vulkomilev/oumi/README.md

 View our API documentation [here](https://oumi.ai/docs/latest/index.html).

-Reach out to <matthew@learning-machines.ai> if you have problems with access.
+Reach out to <matthew@oumi.ai> if you have problems with access.

 ## Contributing